jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 REGISTERS use

-    The FASTFORTH registers rDOCOL, rDOVAR, rDOCON and rDODOES must be preserved, PUSHM R7,R4 before use and POPM R4,R7 after. don't use R3 and use R2 only with register addressing mode.
+    The FASTFORTH registers rDOCOL, rDOVAR, rDOCON and rDODOES must be preserved, PUSHM #4,R7 before use and POPM #4,R7 after. don't use R3 and use R2 only with BIC, BIT, BIS instructions in register mode.

 PARAMETERS STACK use